Neshta virus removal guide

 What is Neshta?

-Neshta is a malicious software that is designed to infect executable (.exe) system files and use them to collect system information.
-It might target removable storage devices and network shares too.
-Neshta sends collected information to a web server that is controlled by cyber criminals.
-Research shows that this malware was mainly used to attack companies that specialize in finances, consumer goods, energy.
-Also, it was used to attack manufacturing industry.
-Either way, Neshta should be removed from the operating systems as soon as possible.
+Neshta is malicious software that infects executable (.exe) system files and uses them to collect system information.
+It might also target removable storage devices and network shares.
+Neshta sends the information to a web server controlled by cyber criminals.
+Research shows that this malware is mainly used to attack companies that specialize in finance, consumer goods, and energy.
+It is also used to attack the manufacturing industry.
+In any case, Neshta should be removed from operating systems immediately.

 |Threat Type||Spyware, system information stealer.|

 |Detection Names (svchost[.]com executable)||Avast (Win32:Crypt-SKC [Trj]), BitDefender (Win32.Neshta.A), ESET-NOD32 (Win32/Neshta.A), Kaspersky (Virus.Win32.Neshta.a), Full List (VirusTotal)|